EduardoZepeda/coffee-bytes-hugo/content/posts/go/go-introduccion-a-las-goroutines-y-concurrencia/index.en.md

 	})
 ```

-If you change the first error to nil, you will see that the delayed goroutine will execute normally and the context message won't be shown.
+If you change the first error to *nil*, you will see that the delayed goroutine will execute normally and the context message won't be shown.

-### Using errgroup

 ## More resources about goroutines